Lian-D/Walmart-Mario-Maker/README.md

 ### Properties
 `player`: (Integer, Integer)
  - The spawn location for the player.
 If this is the first level defined, it is the start position.
 If not, then it is the location a player will be teleported to when entering a door that leads to this level.
+The first integer is starting x position, and the second integer is starting y position.

 `height`: Integer
  - The height of the level in tiles.